Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 ## Integration Tests Sample

-This is a sample project containing integration tests that you can run with the web test runner.
+The Integration Tests sample project contains integration tests that you can run with the web test runner.

 This project is module-free.